fadams/local-step-functions/asl-workflow-engine/documentation/initial_design_choices.md

 # Initial Design Choices
 ASL is essentially a Finite State Machine and a common approach for triggering FSMs is the [Event-driven Finite State Machine](https://en.wikipedia.org/wiki/Event-driven_finite-state_machine).
 ASL implementations can push [data](https://states-language.net/spec.html#data) between states in the form of JSON objects, so we need some way to facilitate this in the form of a queue of JSON objects.
-There are obviously many possible queue implementations and ideally we should abstract the detail, but initially we shall be using AMQP 0.9.1 via RabbitMQ and the Pika 1.0.1 client.
+There are obviously many possible queue implementations and ideally we should abstract the detail, but initially we shall be using AMQP 0.9.1 provided by RabbitMQ and the Pika 1.0.1 client.

 In order to maximise the possibilities for horizontally scaling, in an ideal world we would want to keep the main state machine engine, slightly ironically, as stateless as possible.
 The approach taken for this is to pass the **current state name** in the application context, along with the application data to be delivered to the next state on the event queue.